Why We Need a Consistent, Science-Backed Approach to Coronavirus

 - Do not travel to an area of infection and take note of travel advice from your usual sources of national travel advisories.

 - Adhere to your company procedures and if in doubt, seek help and stay away from colleagues until advice been given from a medical professional.

 - If you’ve visited China, Iran, Iran, Japan, or a country with an outbreak as defined under WHO guidelines, avoid contact with others and call your doctor for advice.
 If you did have the virus, going into a public place can spread the disease to others.

-Despite this, media reports are keeping anxiety levels high.
 My advice is to keep fit, look at the risk in perspective, get your flu shot, keep up to date with country-by-country advice if traveling, but above all — regularly wash your hands — and not just for coronavirus, but for all the other viruses and bacteria that lurk around us.
 With the right response, we can control the spread of COVID-19 and help everyone around us stay healthy.

 Additional COVID-19 Resources

 - Expert Q&A: Coronavirus and Employee Health and Wellbeing